gnolang/genesis/CONSTITUTION.md

 >---
 >**DOCUMENT NOTES**
->- This is a v0 workding document.
+>- This is a v0 working document.
 It is very early and rough around the edges.
 The goal here is to introduce an early working prototype that can live in [gnolang/genesis](https://github.com/gnolang/genesis) as a v0 document.
 >- This prototype takes heavy influence from the [ATOMONE CONSTITUTION](https://github.com/atomone-hub/genesis/blob/main/CONSTITUTION.md).
 >- Public discussions on this topic can be found int the github issue [gno.land Constitution #3080](https://github.com/gnolang/gno/issues/3080)
 > ### Goals